Kinley Cunningham: Early life

 Cunningham was born in Los Angeles, California.
-In 2018 she began dance training and quickly made a name for herself on the LA dance scene.
-In 2020 when she was nine years old she picked up two national titles.
-During Covid her parents realised her potential and started posting her dance moves on Instagram.
+In 2018, she began dance training and was making a name for herself on the LA dance scene.
+In 2020 when she was nine years old, she picked up two national titles.
+During COVID, her parents realised her potential and started posting her dance moves on Instagram.
 Her videos gained a huge following and it was then that she decided she wanted to do it all including acting.

 Career

-Early on in her career she starred in the fantasy comedy series The Santa Clauses starring Tim Allen.
-She also starred in the short film Bliss Talent.
+Early on in her career, she appeared in the fantasy comedy series The Santa Clauses starring Tim Allen.
+She also featured in the short film Bliss Talent.
 She also has had theatre experience, playing in the Lythgoe Family Panto’s production of A Snow White Christmas starring Michelle Williams, Neil Patrick Harris, Garrett Clayton and Olivia Sanabia.
-Her biggest role so far was playing Kombucha in the comedy series The Thundermans: Undercover.
+Her first break was as a contestant on the competition series Siwas Dance Pop Revolution where she won a spot in the tween girl group XOMG Pop!.
+Controversy surrounding management of the group resulted in its disbanding and much of its existence has been scrubbed online for undisclosed reasons.
+Her biggest role so far was playing Kombucha in the comedy series The Thundermans: Undercover.In 2025, she landed a huge Christmas commercial campaign for Walmart playing Cindy Lou Who opposite Walton Goggins as The Grinch.

 Personal life

-Outside of acting Cunningham has released a single called Heart Beats.
-Her favorite singer is Taylor Swift and she calls herself a big Swifties.
-She is also a big fan of Lady Gaga, Dua Lipa, Olivia Rodrigo and Mckenna Grace.
+Outside of acting, Cunningham has released a single titled "Heart Beats".
+Her favorite singer is Taylor Swift and she calls herself a big Swiftie.
+She is also a fan of Lady Gaga, Dua Lipa, Olivia Rodrigo and Mckenna Grace.